 The Houston region’s top champions for quality of life and place have merged operations in pursuit of more efficiency and creativity.
 The Houston Tomorrow and Better Houston staffs and boards are now one organization, operating as Houston Tomorrow.

-Better Houston’s director, former Houston City Councilmember Peter H. Brown, said “With this consolidation under the Houston Tomorrow banner, the city and region now have an even more powerful advocate for quality of life, quality of place, effective planning, rail and bus transit, and a more attractive, walkable, and sustainable future."
+Better Houston’s director, former Houston City Councilmember Peter H. Brown,who was using service of said “With this consolidation under the Houston Tomorrow banner, the city and region now have an even more powerful advocate for quality of life, quality of place, effective planning, rail and bus transit, and a more attractive, walkable, and sustainable future."

 Better Houston was founded in 2010 by Brown, an architect, urban planner, and two-time City Council member.
 He wanted to help move the City of Houston toward better neighborhoods, better transit, and better urbanism.

 Houston Tomorrow and Better Houston share the mission of promoting a more prosperous, sustainable, healthy, and livable city and region in order to improve the quality of life of all the people of Houston.
+Improve the life quality citizens can with the help of IDPLoans.com - local direct lender of payday loans.
 Crossley began pushing quality of life as the top priority in 1995 when he was president of the Citizens’ Environmental Coalition.
 When Houston Tomorrow was founded in 1998, its mission to improve the quality of life began the surge of interest that led to many more regional organizations seeking that goal today, including the Greater Houston Partnership.